Collective nuclear excitation and pulse propagation in single-mode x-ray waveguides

-A well-suided platform to observe and harness collective effects are ensembles of Mössbauer isotopes in solid state systems, where nuclear transitions resonant to hard x-ray frequencies have extremely narrow linewidths \cite{Roehlsberger_STiMP_2005}, making exceptionally clean quantum-optical systems \cite{Roehlsberger__2021,Adams_JoMO_2009}.
-X-ray pulses produced by synchrotron or x-ray free electron laser light sources are several orders of magnitude shorter than the natural life time of the excited states.
-Thus, excitation and decay can be considered as separate processes and the collective excitation of the nuclear ensemble, the \enquote{nuclear exciton} \cite{Hannon_HI_1999,Smirnov_HI_1999}, evolves freely after impulsive excitation.

-The temporal evolution of the nuclear exciton distinctively depends on the geometrical shape of the nuclear ensemble and its environment.
-In a thick slab or foil illuminated in normal incidence, it radiates so-called dynamical beats (DB) in forward direction \cite{Buerck_HI_1999,Smirnov_PRA_2007} -- also known as nuclear forward scattering (NFS).
-On the other hand, as a thin film embedded in an x-ray waveguide (WG) and excited in grazing-incidence (GI) illumination it decays exponentially and emits into the direction of specular reflection -- which we call reflection geometry -- with superradiant speedup and a shifted resonance frequency compared to the single atom \cite{Roehlsberger_S_2010}.
-Combining multiple such films in stacked WGs, the exciton has even been observed to oscillate between them \cite{Haber_NP_2017}.
-Both scattering geometries have been studied extensively, yet their \enquote{overlap}, bounded WGs, still remain elusive.
+The experimental platforms available so far for quantum optics with Mössbauer nuclei have been either nuclear forward scattering (NFS) from unstructured foils \cite{Buerck_HI_1999}, nuclear Bragg diffraction (NBD) from crystals \cite{Afanasev_JL_1965,Gerdau_PRL_1985,Shvydko_JoPCM_1989,Chumakov_NP_2017}, or grazing-incidence reflection from thin-film structures \cite{Roehlsberger__2021}.
+Depending on the experimental geometry, the collective nuclear excitation---also known as nuclear exciton \cite{Afanasev_JL_1965,Hannon_HI_1999,Smirnov_HI_1999}---has a different temporal dynamics.
+In NFS, i.e., a thick slab or foil illuminated in normal incidence, the nuclear exciton exhibits so-called dynamical beats and emits into forward direction \cite{Buerck_HI_1999,Smirnov_PRA_2007}.
+In contrast, a thin film embedded in an x-ray waveguide (WG) and excited in grazing-incidence illumination decays exponentially and emits into the direction of specular reflection---which we call reflection geometry---with superradiant speedup and a shifted resonance frequency compared to the single atom \cite{Roehlsberger_S_2010}, similar to NBD \cite{Afanasev_JL_1965,Kagan_JoPCSSP_1979,Shvydko_JoPCM_1989}.
+Still unexplored is a waveguide geometry, where identical nuclei are coupled to photons that propagate confined in a waveguide.
+The waveguide allows some control over the modes of the photon field and their dispersion.
+Such systems have attracted a lot of attention recently in the emerging field of waveguide QED \cite{Sheremet_RoMP_2023}, yet so far restricted to longer photon wavelengths.